-- .1 All non moving joints (control joints) and construction joints may be filled with a semi-rigid joint compound such as Protect JF Epoxy or Protect JF-Polyurea. - .2 Construction joints may need to be re-built and re-cut depending on the conditions. - .3 Isolation or expansion joints should be left uncoated.
+- .1 All non moving joints (control joints) may be filled with a semi-rigid joint compound such as Protect JF-Epoxy or Protect JF-Polyurea. - .2 Construction joints may need to be re-built and re-cut depending on conditions. - .3 Isolation or expansion joints should be left uncoated.